bekk/bekk-christmas/post/ux/this-article-emits-g-of-co2-every-time-it’s-viewed.md

 ingress: ...whereas [this article](https://ux.christmas/2020/4) only emits 0.27grams CO2 per page view.
 But oh [this one](https://ux.christmas/2020/6)… 1.56grams CO2 for each view 😬
+description: "The internet and websites require a lot of energy, and thus also have an impactful carbon footprint.
+As digital product designers and developers, we have a responsibility to design and develop more sustainable websites.  "
 authors:
   - Håkon L'orange
 ---